lcawood/deloton-bike-analysis-project/dashboard/README.md

 - `DATABASE_USERNAME` -> Your database username.
 - `DATABASE_PASSWORD` -> Password to access your database.
 - `DATABASE_PORT` -> Port used to access the database.

-## 🏃 Running the dashboard locally
-To run locally use the command `streamlit run dashboard.py`

 ## 📊 Wireframe